eellak/diadikasies-wiki-to-BPMN/README.md

 -Manual execution as glass-box approach is supported

--Automatic execution of above steps is also supported
+-Automatic execution of above steps is also supported (black-box approach, although execution steps are revealed to user)

 -Mass execution of above steps is also supported